ajdavis/toro/doc/index.rst

-With Tornado's `gen`_ module, you can turn Python generators into full-featured coroutines, but coordination among these coroutines is difficult without mutexes, queues, and semaphores.
+With Tornado's `gen`_ module, you can turn Python generators into full-featured coroutines, but coordination among these coroutines is difficult without mutexes, semaphores, and queues.

-Toro provides to Tornado coroutines a set of locking primitives analogous to those that Gevent provides to Greenlets, or that the standard library provides to threads.
+Toro provides to Tornado coroutines a set of locking primitives and queues analogous to those that Gevent provides to Greenlets, or that the standard library provides to threads.

+*(Note that these primitives and queues are not actually thread-safe and cannot be used in place of those from the standard library--they are meant to coordinate Tornado coroutines in single-threaded apps, not to protect shared objects in multithreaded apps.)*

 .. _gen: http://www.tornadoweb.org/documentation/gen.html